umputun/reproxy/README.md

 - `--gzip`   enables gzip compression for responses.
 - `--max=N`  allows to set the maximum size of request (default 64k).
 Setting it to `0` disables the size check.
 - `--timeout.*` various timeouts for both server and proxy transport.
 See `timeout` section in [All Application Options](#all-application-options).
 A zero or negative value means there will be no timeout.
+- `--insecure` disables SSL verification on the destination host.
+This is useful for the self-signed certificates.

 ## Default ports